mhmzdev/messenger-chat-head-flutter-ui/README.md

 - Chat Messages List starts from the top, it must start from the bottom as in real Messenger
 - `onDragEnd()` while exiting the Chat Head can be improved for better `Floating Location`
 - Inital `Floating Location` can be saved as the last `Floating Location` left by the user
+- Appearing of Chat Head body can also be imporoved

 ## 🔑 LICENSE
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details